kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 cassandra-quickstart-pods        ClusterIP   None             <none>        9042/TCP   8m37s
 ```

 From the above list, the `cassandra-quickstart-auth` Secret contains the admin-level credentials needed to connect to the database.
+The credencials are stored as base64 format.
+So we need to decode those.
 Use the following commands to obtain the username and password:

 ```bash
 $ kubectl get secret -n demo cassandra-quickstart-auth  -o jsonpath='{.data.username}' | base64 -d